 Alishan is known for its five wonders: sunrise, forest, cloud sea, forest railway, and sunset glow.
-So if you want to do some serious hiking, see thousand-year-old trees, and experience the best sunrise, then you will have to visit Alishan, Taiwan.
+So if you want to do some serious hiking, see thousand-year-old trees, and watch the famous Alishan sunrise, then you must visit Alishan in Taiwan.

-Before you go to Alishan, take a look at my post on learning all my best tips for travelling to Taiwan.
-I included a lot of information, including getting a Taiwan prepaid SIM card, transportation around the country and more.
+Before you plan your Alishan trip, take a look at my post on all the best tips for travelling to Taiwan.
+I included a lot of information, including getting a Taiwan SIM card, transportation around the country and more.

 - There are many trails in Alishan; some are hilly, and some have stairs.
 But you don’t need to be an advanced hiker to trek any of these trails.

-- There are several food options in Alishan; several restaurants serving hot pot and sharing plates.
+- There are several food options in Alishan in Taiwan; several restaurants serve hot pot and sharing plates.

 - If you don’t like any of the restaurant options, there is a 7-Eleven.
 The convenience store is great for snacks and meals.